heineman/woodPuzzle/react/README.md

 application in a browser.
 If the browser does not fully support Javascript, be sure to use either Firefox or Google Chrome.

+# Try it out

+You can run the [Sample React Application](https://heineman.github.io/woodPuzzle/) which is hosted on github.